masalinas/my-kube-elastic-python/README.md

 172.23.0.2 minikube.io
 ```

-- The first entrance represent a **localhost IP alias** for the domain included in the elastic certs to validate certifcates in SSL connections
+- The first entrance represent a **localhost IP alias** for the domain included in the elastic certificates default deployment, to validate certifcates in SSL connections
-- The second entrance represent a **minikube cluster IP** alias to used in our requests from kubernetes Ingress
+- The second entrance represent a **minikube cluster IP alias** to used in our requests from kubernetes Ingress

 # Some elastic configurations
-- Create the proxy port-forward first connection to the port 9200 expose by the elastic service:
+- Create first the proxy port-forward connecting to the port 9200 exposed by the elastic service

 ```
 $ kubectl port-forward svc/avib-elastic 9200
 ```

-- Create a elastic ingress entrance inside our minikube ingress controller to configure external connections to elastic.
-Write a **ingress-elastic.yaml** file:
+- Create a elastic ingress entrance inside our minikube ingress controller to configure external connections to Elasticsearch.
+Write a **ingress-elastic.yaml** file like this:

 ```
 apiVersion: networking.k8s.io/v1